holdings420/Preservingbiologicalmass/README.md

 - https://www.researchgate.net/figure/Mean-content-of-soluble-sugars-and-organic-acids-in-strawberry-fruits-of-different_tbl2_251569921

 The formulation would be based on lookup or research of each individual fruit.
 The ratio used for each recipe would vary depending on the fruit's natural acid composition.
+The amount of acid used would be to reach the pH of <3.1.

+The Acid pH would be in the range of 2.4 - 3.6 depending on the amount of preservative and antifungals.
+The higher the pH the more preservatives would have to be used.

 1:1.4:.3
 is experimentally the ideal composition.